Honda Lawn Mower Self Propelled Slow

 Drive Belt Might Be Loose

-A worn belt will cause self drive to be slow.
+A worn or incorrect belt size will cause self drive to be slow.

 Drive Axle Might Be Worn